 Christianity is losing its place in western society; if we don’t rescue it, we will lose it and all of western civilization with it.
 Although it is currently fashionable to consider western civilization as evil, the truth is that it is only the tenets of that very civilization that lets people hold that opinion.
-As Joni Mitchel says:

-We can’t let Christianity — and with it, all of western civilization, die.
+We shouldn’t let Christianity — and with it, all of western civilization, die.
 Two thousand years of development and tradition is too important to allow it to be killed by lethargy and acquiescence.
 The world community will go to extraordinary measures to save the culture of a remote society with less than 1000 people left, and yet we watch as that same world community revels in the death of one of the greatest cultures the world has ever known.

 Christians are often made the butt of jokes and held up for ridicule.
 At best, many people see us as “quaint.”
 However, I believe that this is because few people are taught the spiritual essence of Christian beliefs and are instead taught the “folk art” version.
-There is history in this: for centuries the mass of people were unschooled, and it takes a certain amount of schooling to understand abstractions.
+There is history in this: for centuries the majority of people were unschooled, and it takes a certain amount of schooling to understand abstractions.
 True, deep Christianity is filled with abstractions.

 IMAGE SOURCE: commons.wikimedia.org/wiki/File:Checker_Taxi_Madison_Sq_jeh.jpg ATTRIBUTION: Jim.henderson [CC0]IMAGE SOURCE: